primiano/perfetto-docs/docs/analysis/trace-processor.md

 - Android Studio
 - Internal pipelines for batch processing

-## Quickstart

-TODO: link to trace analysis quickstart

 ## Tables

-Before reading this section, it's recommended to read the trace analysis [quickstart](/docs/quickstart/trace-analysis.md) and [introduction](); these cover concepts like events and tracks which are important to understand before reading this section.
+Before reading this section, it's recommended to read the trace analysis [quickstart](/docs/quickstart/trace-analysis.md) and [introduction](); these cover necessary foundational concepts like events and tracks.

 ### Hierarchies